jayvan/tempest-watch/README.md

 Version 0 of the API is final.
 It will not be changed.
 Version 1 of the API may change until it is marked final.

 ### V1
 V1 is identical to V0 except for the `current_tempest` routes.
+For the `current_tempest` routes the numbers of votes and type of tempests are added.
+Furthermore, instead of having the full description of the tempest, `base` and `suffix` are the names of the base and suffix.
+You can look up what they mean using the `/tempests` api call.

 #### Current Tempests
 Type is one of 'great', 'dangerous', or ''